 6 T. granulated sugar

 Take your disk of dough out of the fridge and preheat your oven to 350 degrees Fahrenheit.
 Amply flour a pastry board.
 You will thank me later when you have to peel it off the pastry board.
 If it begins to stick as you roll it, throw some more flour underneath where it is sticking.
 Also, I like to throw a little flour over the disk of dough and also roll my rolling pin in a bit of flour.
 Flour = friend.
 Keep this in mind.
 Don’t over roll.
 Just roll one way and then the opposite direction and keep going until it’s two inches bigger than your pie pan.
 I flip my pie pan upside down on the dough once it’s rolled out and take a paring knife to cut around the edges and trim them so I have a nice, finished edge.
+Cut about 1/4″ past the pie plat to ensure you have enough do to crimp the edges.

 Place the dough into your ungreased pie pan and gently push the dough into the pan making sure there are no gaps between the dough and the pan.
 As for the edge, fold over the “overage” of dough around itself, making a double layer of pie dough around the edges.
-Then either use a fork to press it over the edges around the pan or use your fingers (index finger of one hand and thumb and index finger of the other hand) to “pinch” or form it into those pretty curves.
+Then either use a fork to press it into the edges around the pan or use your fingers (index finger of one hand and thumb and index finger of the other hand) to “pinch” or form it into those pretty curves.
 Mine aren’t that pretty…do you see?
 Doesn’t matter.

 Secret alert: One way to eliminate the beads from appearing on your meringue after it cools AND to help your filling stay “gelled” or solid-ish, is to put your meringue onto HOT filling so my recommendation is to make your meringue before the curd so that you are ready with the meringue when the filling is HOT.